aminrj/aminrj.github.io/_posts/2026-04-03-ai-agents-security-course-article.md

 mermaid: true
 ---

-# AI Agents: The Security Course Nobody Taught You
+# AI agents: the security course nobody taught you

 ## From architecture to attack patterns — what every engineer building with agents needs to understand before something goes wrong